yanzhenjie/Icons-for-macOS-Big-Sur/README.md

 ## What dis?

-This repo contains `svg` and `icns` icon files for a few apps.
-These icons are destined to replace the older ones to fit macOS Big Sur style.
+This repo contains `svg` and `icns` icon files for a few macOS apps.
+These icons are destined to replace the older ones to fit the new macOS Big Sur style.

-Also contains icons for folders, use them to keep your stuff organized 😉.
+Also contains a few icons for folders, use them to keep your stuff organized 😉.

 `index.js` builds the `icns` files from the `png` ones.
-Maybe next commit I will add code to convert directly from `svg`...
+Later I will add code to convert directly from `svg`...

 ## Icon Requests